George Dixon (Royal Navy officer): North West Coast exploration

 In the summers of 1786 and 1787, Dixon explored the shores of present-day British Columbia and southeastern Alaska.
 He spent the intervening winter in the Hawaiian Islands, where he became the first European to visit the island of Molokaʻi.
 He anchored in Kealakekua Bay, where Cook had been killed, but did not come ashore.

 His chief areas of exploration were Haida Gwaii and Queen Charlotte Sound, Yakutat Bay (Port Mulgrave), Sitka Sound (Norfolk Bay), and the Dixon Entrance.
 While not the first European to explore the region of Haida Gwaii, he was the first to realize they were islands and not part of the mainland.
+He named them after his ship, "Queen Charlotte Islands".
+This was the official Canadian name for the archipelago until 2010 when they were renamed "Haida Gwaii".
 On the northwestern part of Graham Island he acquired a large number of sea otter cloaks in trade with the Haida of Kiusta, under Chief Cuneah.
 Because of the many cloaks, he named the bay where he anchored "Cloak Bay".

+Publications and disputes

 After visiting China and selling his cargo, he returned to England in 1788 and published, in 1789, A Voyage Round the World, but More Particularly to the North-West Coast of America.

 The book was a collection of descriptive letters by William Beresford, his cargo officer, and valuable charts and appendices by Dixon.

 There was a controversy between Dixon and John Meares, another explorer who had published a book claiming credit for discoveries Dixon thought were made by others.
 This controversy resulted in three pamphlets by Dixon and Meares denouncing each other.

 In 1789 Dixon met with Alexander Dalrymple, the Examiner of Sea Journals for the East India Company and an influential advocate of maritime exploration, and the Under-Secretary of the Home and Colonial Office, Evan Nepean.
 He urged on Nepean the need to take up Dalrymple's plan for a settlement on the North West Coast to prevent the Russians, Americans or Spanish from establishing themselves there.
 Dixon was afraid that if nothing was done the coast and its trade would be lost to Britain.
 On 20 October 1789, he wrote to Sir Joseph Banks regarding the expedition being fitted out under the command of his former shipmate, Henry Roberts, for discovery in the South Seas.
 He offered suggestions on the type of vessels that would be suitable and proposed the Queen Charlotte Islands as the best place to form a settlement on the North West Coast.